IUSmusic/IUS-DMS/README.md

  * **A browser-based sequencer used to test interface behaviour, playback workflow, sound browsing, track control, and interaction design**

 **Hardware concept**:
-* **Early notes, layouts, and supporting documents that show how the sequencer may relate to a future physical I/US device**
+* **Early notes, layouts, and supporting documents of the future physical I/US device**

 The software side is the hands-on prototype you can run now.
 The hardware side shows the broader direction the project is moving toward.